How to back up your iPhone photos without using iCloud

 You don’t have to pay for more iCloud storage to back up your images.
 Bram Naus / Unsplash

-This article was originally featured on Popular Science.
+This article was originally on Popular Science.

-The default system on iOS uploads your files to iCloud (or another cloud storage platform), which is incredibly convenient since it automatically syncs your content to your tablet, , and the .
-But if you don’t have a Wi-Fi connection at hand or just don’t want to pay extra for storage, you can also move your photos and videos over to macOS and Windows manually.
+The default system on iOS uploads your files to iCloud (or another cloud storage platform), which is incredibly convenient since it automatically syncs your content to your tablet, computer, and the web.
+But if you don’t have a Wi-Fi at or just don’t want to pay extra for storage, you can also your photos and videos over to macOS and Windows manually.

-Moving files from an iPhone to a Mac computer is easy, but iOS to Windows transfers are relatively straightforward, too.
+files from an iPhone to a Mac computer is easy, but iOS to Windows transfers are relatively straightforward, too.
 All you need is a cable to connect your iPhone to your computer—so Lightning to USB-C or USB-A, depending on the ports on your device.

 How to manually move images from your iPhone to macOS

 As you would expect, moving files between your iPhone and your Mac is simple as products get along perfectly fine.
-Use a cable to connect the Lightning port on your iPhone to a spare USB port on your Mac, and the pieces of hardware will recognize each other.
+Use a cable to connect the Lightning port on your iPhone to a spare USB port on your Mac, and the two pieces of hardware will recognize each other.
 On your iPhone, tap Trust and unlock your device (via a passcode or biometrics) to confirm that you’re connecting your phone to a trusted computer.

 Up at the top of the screen, there’s an Album drop-down menu that you can use to choose where to import the photos and videos.
 Make your choice and click Import Selected to copy the files over, or click Import All to copy everything.
 Your files will move safely from your phone to your Mac, which you can then send to other devices and drives as needed.

 You also got a couple of other options.
 If you’re not using iCloud Photos at all on your iPhone, Finder and select your connected iPhone on the sidebar to the left.
-Switch to the Photos tab and drag and drop your images and videos to other locations on your Mac just as you would any other .
+Switch to the Photos tab and drag and drop your images and videos to other locations on your Mac just as you would any other file.
 You can also run the macOS Image Capture utility to see all your iPhone photos and videos and transfer them to a specific folder on your Mac computer.

 How to manually move images from iPhone to Windows